 Night flight

-black asphalt in a black
+black asphalt in a

-night, the headlights
+night, the

 are pools that